Biomedical Diagnostics, MS

 Applicants must fulfill the requirements of both the Graduate College and the College of Health Solutions.

-Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited college or university in one of the following fields, or a closely related field: biomedical informatics, biology, life sciences, chemistry, biochemistry, engineering, biomedical engineering, business, computer science, supply chain management, health sciences or medical studies.
+Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution.
+Prior degrees in health, engineering, science, supply chain management, or a related field are preferred.

 All applicants must submit: